 Located at the foot of Boulder's mountains, the Colorado Chautauqua is a historic 23-acre compound that includes the Dining Hall, 100 cottages, an auditorium and a park.
 The views are stunning.
 In 2006, The Colorado Chautauqua was named a National Historic Landmark.
 The district is host to events such as the Silent Film Series, The Colorado Music Festival, local art exhibits, guided nature hikes, concert performances, educational speakers and historic cottage tours.

-Boulder is rich with museums, including The Boulder Museum of Contemporary Art, the University of Colorado Natural History Museum, the Heritage Center, Dairy Arts Center, the Museum of Boulder (opening May 2018) and more.
+Boulder is rich with museums, including The Boulder Museum of Contemporary Art, the University of Colorado Natural History Museum, the Heritage Center, Dairy Arts Center, the Museum of Boulder at the Tebo Center and more.
 All are worth a visit.